Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 ### Lab

-Use the same pattern to make the characters page look less like garbage!
+Use the same pattern to make the characters page look better!
 Try experimenting with your own grid configurations.

 ### Components